 - Litigating the dismissal of a $900,000 lawsuit against a client and the payment of $250,000 to the Cosgrove Law, LLC client.

-- Obtaining payments for clients from various broker-dealers and investment representatives for providing fraudulent or negligent investment advice.
+- Obtaining payments for numerous clients from various broker-dealers and investment representatives for providing fraudulent or negligent investment advice, churning, and unauthorized transactions in client accounts.

 - Obtaining the complete dismissal of a corporate officer and brokers in a multi-million dollar regulatory enforcement matter regarding the marketing of auction rate securities.